CodeCoachJS/shopping_cart_with_redux/README.md

 -   [ ] Updating the quantity of an item - for example, adding the same item should increment the quantity of that item rather than adding it twice

+-   [ ] Ya know, Redux is a bit overkill for this app... how could use the Context API to lift state and achieve the same capability?
+How would you tests change?

 -   [ ] BONUS: Add some tests using `@testing-library`